Drake's 'Certified Lover Boy': Here's Everything To Know About The Album

 Certified Lover Boy Lead Single & Music Video

-On Aug.
-14, Drake released "Laugh Now Cry Later" featuring Lil Durk as the lead single off the album.
+In August 2020, Drake released "Laugh Now Cry Later" featuring Lil Durk as the lead single off the album.
 The song debuted at No. 2 on the Billboard Hot 100 chart the week after its release.

 This article was originally published on